fetchai/agents-aea/docs/skill-guide.md

 We add this code in the file `my_aea/skills/my_search/my_model.py`, replacing its original content.
 We then rename `my_aea/skills/my_search/my_model.py` to `my_aea/skills/my_search/dialogues.py`.

-## Step 5: Create the config file
+## Step 5: Create the configuration file

-Based on our skill components above, we create the following config file.
+Based on our skill components above, we create the following configuration file.

 ``` yaml
 name: my_search